 Preparation of this year's CIP was completed in cooperation with the CIP Planning Committee and in conjunction with the adopted five-year City financial plan.
-This upcoming year's CIP budget includes \$18.9 million of project funding with nearly \$7.16 million of new bond issuance in FY 2020.
+This upcoming year's CIP budget includes \$44.99 million of bond authorization with a borrowing of \$12.99 million of new bond issuance in FY 2021.
 The projects anticipate funding by a variety of sources including, grants, municipal bonds and city tax dollars.
 Implementation of these projects in the CIP is subject to availability of funding and each project will require authorization of the City Council to move forward.
-The projects proposed for new FY 2020 bond funding are:
+The projects proposed for new FY 2021 bond funding are:

-- General Fund Government facilities, transportation, parks and vehicles are recommended for funding for a total cost of \$2,000,000; - Water Fund Improvements at the Upper Pump Station, City-wide Water Main Replacements and Phase 2 of GIS System Mapping for a total cost of \$1,360,800; - Sewer Fund -Improvements at the Wastewater Treatment Plant for Bio-Solids Management, CSO Facility Rehabilitation and Sewer Separation Projects for a total cost of \$3,800,000;
+- General Fund Government facilities, transportation, parks and vehicles are recommended for funding for a total cost of \$2,000,000; - Solid Waste Fund -Landfill #2 Final Closure and Leachate System Modifications for a total cost of \$5,850,000; - Sewer Fund -Improvements at the Wastewater Treatment Plant for Bio-Solids Management, city-wide sewer main improvements and vehicles for a total authorization of \$37,140,000;